-One thing applies to everyone, though: If you suspect you're having a heart attack, call 911 or your local emergency medical services number.
+One thing applies to everyone, though: If you think that you're having a heart attack, immediately call 911 or your local emergency number.

 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort, if there are absolutely no other options.
+Drive yourself only if there are absolutely no other options.